KingAyussh1/FlightSync-Real-Time-Flight-Status-and-Notification-Hub/README.md

 The backend API will be available at http://localhost:8080/api.

-4. Database
+4. Database:
 a) Start MongoDB on your local machine.
 b) Initialize mock data:
 node database/init.js

-5. Notifications
+5. Notifications:
 Choose one of the following notification systems and follow the respective setup:

-a) Firebase Cloud Messaging
+a) Firebase Cloud Messaging-
   1) Add your Firebase project's service account JSON to 'notifications/fcm/serviceAccountKey.json'.
   2) Update the 'DEVICE_REGISTRATION_TOKEN' in 'sendNotification.js'.
   3) Send a test notification:
      node notifications/fcm/sendNotification.js

-b) Kafka
+b) Kafka-
    1) Start Kafka and create the necessary topic ('flight-status').
    2) Run the producer:
       node notifications/kafka/producer.js

-c) RabbitMQ
+c) RabbitMQ-
    1) Start RabbitMQ and create the necessary queue (flight_status).
    2) Run the producer:
       node notifications/rabbitmq/producer.js

-6. Additional Tools and Libraries
+6. Additional Tools and Libraries:
 -Axios: Used in the frontend to make HTTP requests to the backend.
 -Kafka Node: A Node.js client for Kafka to produce messages.
 -amqplib: A Node.js library to interface with RabbitMQ.